OctopusDeploy/docs/docs/administration/managing-infrastructure/script-console.md

 ---
 title: Script Console
-description: The Script Console allows Octopus administrators to execute scripts and perform adminsitrative tasks against individual or groups of deployment targets.
+description: The Script Console allows Octopus administrators to execute scripts and perform adminsitrative tasks on workers and deployment targets as groups or individuals.
 position: 600
 ---

 Octopus is designed to make deployment a repeatable process, avoiding the human error that is introduced when software is configured by hand, or in an ad-hoc fashion.
 Projects, deployment processes, releases, and deployments are all important concepts for realizing this aim.

-When managing a large environment of machines, however, it is occasionally necessary to perform one-off management tasks.
+When managing a large fleet of machines, however, it is occasionally necessary to perform one-off management tasks.

 - Run-away processes need to be terminated.
 - Machines need to be rebooted.